-(1) A seminar presentation.
+(1) A mid-term seminar presentation.
 This presentation involves a critical evaluation of a journal article on emotion.

-(3) A final project.
-This project involves a literature review on an emotion-related topic (e.g., the role of guilt and shame in interpersonal relations).
+(2) A final project.
+This project involves a literature review of research on an emotion of your choice (e.g., happiness, pride, anger, guilt).